 These fares are one-way prices and may be out of reach for many who want to experience this wonderful service.
 V2V is aware of this and is already is in talks with Harbour Air to provide a ferry/flight package which will address cost and time.
 With talks of expanding service to downtown Seattle, it sounds like the V2V Empress is around for the long term.

 I certainly hope it is here to stay and that it inspires other visionaries.
 Perhaps this will be a spark for the expansion of transportation options and the beginning of better connecting Canada’s prettiest parts.
 Time will tell.

 Until then, check out the V2V Empress.

-5 Quick Reasons to take the V2V Empress from Vancouver to Victoria:
+5 Quick Reasons to pass on the V2V Empress from Vancouver to Victoria:

 - The V2V Empress is expensive